fadion/aria/README.md

 The pipe starts from left to right, evaluating each left expression and passing it automatically as the first parameter to the function on the right side.
 Basically, the result of `add` is passed to `pow`, and finally the result of `pow` to `substract`.

-It gets even more interesting when combined with standard library's functions:
+It gets even more interesting when combined with standard library functions:

 ```swift
 ["hello", "world"] |> String.join(" ") |> String.capitalize()